Episode 3 – Activating nuts

-A series of studies, from the US Food and Drug Administration (USDA), looked at almonds, cashews, pistachios and walnuts, over a period of six years.
-The results suggest the average tree nut offers significantly less energy (or kilojoules) than what nutrition labels suggest.
+A series of studies, from the US Food and Drug Administration (USDA), looked at almonds, cashews, pistachios and walnuts, over a period of six years (1-4).
+The results suggest the average nut offers significantly less energy (or kilojoules) than what nutrition labels suggest.

 In the laboratory, the Atwater system has been used (for more than 100 years!) to calculate the energy content of different foods.
-But this new research suggests the ‘Atwater factors’ assigned to certain foods, including nuts, may not be accurate.
+But new research suggests the ‘Atwater factors’ assigned to nuts significantly overestimate their actual kilojoule count (9).

 These carefully-controlled ‘feeding trials’ have revealed that Atwater factors overestimate the actual energy content of nuts.